google/WebFundamentals/src/content/en/updates/2019/06/pwa-install-addressbar.md

 Check out Patterns for [Promoting PWA Installation (mobile)][install-patterns] for more details.
-It’s focus is mobile, but many of the patterns are applicable for desktop, or can be easily modified to work for mobile experiences.
+It’s focus is mobile, but many of the patterns are applicable for desktop, or can be easily modified to work for desktop experiences.

 [pwa-install-criteria]: /web/fundamentals/app-install-banners/#criteria
 [appinstalled-event]: /web/fundamentals/app-install-banners/#appinstalled